isomerpages/pa-cdcvouchers/_merchants/Merchants' Terms & Conditions/Terms and Conditions for Participating in the CDC Vouchers Scheme.md

 <p><strong>TERMS AND CONDITIONS FOR PARTICIPATING IN THE COMMUNITY DEVELOPMENT COUNCIL VOUCHERS SCHEME (the “Scheme”)</strong>
 </p>
 <p></p>
-<p>By participating in the Scheme (including such further tranches of this&nbsp;
+<p>By participating in the Scheme (including such further tranches of this
 Scheme as may be announced by the government from time to time) you agree and accept to be legally bound by the Terms and Conditions set out below, and any changes that may be made from time to time.&nbsp; You will be notified